Australian journalists evacuated from China after five-day diplomatic standoff - KESQ

 Two Australian journalists working in China have left the country after they were questioned by police and forced to seek the protection of their country’s government, their news organizations said Tuesday.

+The exodus leaves Australia’s media without any journalists working in China for the first time in nearly 50 years.

 The diplomatic standoff began when the two men — Bill Birtles, Beijing correspondent for the Australian Broadcasting Corporation (ABC), and Mike Smith, Shanghai correspondent for the Australian Financial Review (AFR) — were told they were “persons of interest in an investigation” into Cheng Lei, an Australian anchor for state broadcaster CGTN, according to the AFR.
-The Australian government said last week that Cheng had been detained by police in China, though she has yet to be charged with anything and Chinese authorities have not revealed what she is being investigated for.
+The Australian government said last week that she had been detained by police in China.

+Beijing has not announced any charges against Cheng.
+But hours after Birtles and Smith landed in Australia, Chinese foreign ministry spokesperson Zhao Lijian said that she is “suspected of engaging in criminal activities endangering China’s national security.”

+“At present, the case is under investigation and being handled in accordance with the law.
+All of her legitimate rights are protected,” Zhao said.

+Tuesday was the first time that Chinese authorities have given any indication as to the nature of the investigation into Cheng.
+In China, national security crimes are vaguely defined and have previously been used by authorities as a pretext to crush dissent, jailing democracy advocates, human rights lawyers, social activists and journalists.

+Zhao also confirmed that Birtles and Smith were questioned by authorities about a “case,” but he did not respond to questions from reporters about whether that was related to Cheng.

-The Australian government had already warned the ABC to remove its staff from China before the men were questioned by police, according to the broadcaster.
+Before Birtles and Smith were questioned by police, the Australian government had already warned the ABC to remove its staff from China, according to the broadcaster.

 The ABC added that Birtles, for example, was hosting farewell drinks when the police visited his apartment and told him he was banned from leaving the country, and that he would be called in the following day for questioning over a “national security case.”
 The broadcaster did not say what Birtles was questioned about.